fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### A large GitHub issue

-Now choose the issue _`https://github.com/scikit-learn/scikit-learn/issues/26817 (large, requires GPT-3.5 16k or GPT-4)`_ and click the _"Generate summary with..."_ button.
+Now choose the issue _`https://github.com/scikit-learn/scikit-learn/issues/9354 ...`_ and click the _"Generate summary with..."_ button.
 Do not change the LLM model yet.

 It will fail with this error:

-> `Error code: 400 - {'error': {'message': "This model's maximum context length is 4097 tokens.
-However, your messages resulted in 4154 tokens.
+> `Error code: 400 - {'error': {'message': "This model's maximum context length is 16385 tokens.
+However, your messages resulted in 20437 tokens.
 Please reduce the length of the messages.", 'type': 'invalid_request_error', 'param': 'messages', 'code': 'context_length_exceeded'}}`

 Each LLM has a limit on the number of tokens it can process at a time.
 This limit is the _context window_ size.
 The context window must fit the information we want to summarize and the summary itself.
 If the information we want to summarize is larger than the context window, as we saw in this case, the LLM will reject the request.